Doncic, Wood lead Mavericks to 130-110 win over Blazers - NewsBreak

 Dallas, which had lost three of its previous four games, outscored Portland 28-10 in the first seven minutes of the third quarter for a 27-point lead.
 The lead never fell below 19 after that.

-Doncic and Lillard sat the entire fourth quarter — along with the rest of Portland’s starters — with both teams on the first night of a back-to-back.
+Doncic and Lillard sat the entire fourth quarter with both teams on the first night of a back-to-back.
 Doncic went to the locker room with 6:40 remaining.

-“We didn’t have it,” Portland coach Chauncey Billups said.
-“We’ll talk about why we didn’t have it.
-I wanted to be smart about it.
-We’re in a tough little stretch.
-Got to know when to fold ’em.”

 Lillard, who averaged 38 points in the previous four games, started hot again before cooling off with three straight misses from 3-point range in the second quarter.
 He finished 6 of 14.

-While the top three scorers for Dallas combined for 78 points (Spencer Dinwiddie had 13), the Blazers’ trio of 20-point scorers had just 38.

-Anfernee Simons and Jerami Grant finished with seven points apiece, combining to go 5 of 19 from the field.
-Grant scored 37 in Dallas’ 117-112 win at home last month.

-Doncic and Wood were the first Dallas teammates to score at least 20 points each in the same half since Doncic and Seth Curry in a 122-111 victory over Detroit in Mexico City three years ago.
+Doncic was 11 of 18 from the field and Wood 11 of 17.
+They were the first Dallas teammates to score at least 20 points each in the same half since Doncic and Seth Curry in a 122-111 victory over Detroit in Mexico City three years ago.

 Jusuf Nurkic and Trendon Watford scored 16 apiece for Portland, and Watford had 11 rebounds.